Gratuity Calculator

 What this calculator does

-This tool estimates the lump-sum gratuity amount an employee may be eligible for under Indian labour rules.
-It uses the usual formula based on last drawn salary and completed years of service to provide a quick estimate.
+Estimates the lump-sum gratuity amount using the standard formula under Indian labour rules, based on last drawn salary and completed years of service.

 Limitations & disclaimer